-Fenix Group, a private VA based technology firm, has partnered with Martin UAV, a Texas based manufacturer of rugged utility drones to launch the world’s first drone capable of providing fully functional 4G cell phone service.
+Fenix Group, a private VA based technology firm, has partnered with Martin UAV, a Texas-based manufacturer of rugged utility drones, to launch the world’s first drone capable of providing fully functional 4G cell phone service – or flying cell phone towers.

-The feat may be a world’s first, and the company sees huge potential for government and industry with the flying cell phone tower, weighing in at under 55 pounds.
+The feat may be a world’s first.
+The company sees huge potential for government and industry with the flying cell phone tower, weighing in at under 55 pounds.

 “When we first conceived the project, we knew we had to make it a priority,” said Dave Peterson, Fenix Group’s President & CEO.